Sonoran-Software/Sonoran-Store-Docs/cctv/README.md

 3. Create your first terminal and camera with [Camera Setup](camera-setup.md).
 4. Test both live viewing and [Historic Playback](playback.md).

+Building an integration?
+See the [Developer API](developer-api.md) for the supported remote-session exports.

 For help, see [Troubleshooting](troubleshooting.md) or contact [Sonoran Software support](https://support.sonoransoftware.com/).